hovel/pybbm/docs/settings.rst

 ..........................

-Users won't be able to subscribe to topic. (default : False) If you want to have a more advanced mode than enable / disable and use permissions for exemple, you juste have to overwrite the "can_subscribe_topic" method of the Permission handler.
+Users won't be able to subscribe to topic. (default : False) If you want to have a more advanced mode than enable / disable (for example, use model permissions), you just have to overwrite the "may_subscribe_topic" method of the Permission handler.
-If you disabled topic subscriptions, already subscribed users will still receive notification : see ``PYBB_DISABLE_NOTIFICATIONS`` to stop notifications sending.
+If you disabled topic subscriptions, already subscribed users will still receive notifications: see ``PYBB_DISABLE_NOTIFICATIONS`` to stop notifications sending.